IAB Europe Cookie Wall [Source]

 Some could argue that the ePrivacy Directive (ePD) allows the use of cookie walls in Recital 25.
 The Directive says that the website operators can enable access to specific website content on condition of affirmative consent from the users if it is for a ‘legitimate purpose.’
 However, ‘specific’ does not mean restricting full access, and 'legitimate purpose' should not include services like analytics or advertising.

 The new draft of ePrivacy Regulation (ePR) - soon to repeal ePD - also cites legitimate interest as a justification.
-However, ePR also believes that in some cases, it may be considered “depriving" the users of a real choice where the users have “few or no other options but to use the service”.
+However, ePR also believes that in some cases, it may be “depriving" the users of a real choice where the users have “few or no other options but to use the service”.
 Similarly, per Recital 18, consent for processing data from the internet will be invalid if the users have no real and free choice or cannot deny or revoke it.

 Every statement, thus, points to the fact that using a cookie wall may not be reliable.